Microservices implementation.

 • Pertinent database queries

 This framework can serve as a consistency layer beneath all your microservices.
-Why is it important?
 It can help you optimize the amount of code and infrastructure maintenance as your product takes shape.

 Database selection